omseeth/gec_bea_2024/README.md

 provided in this repository is `0.036604`.

-**Example** For a given, incorrect source sentence the model makes the following prediction (where the reference represents the gold correction):
+**Example** For a given, incorrect source sentence the model makes the following target prediction (where the reference represents the gold correction):

 > **Source**: There have been a number of cases in the last ten years of the
 > top few boxers having tragic losses throughout their ranks .